Speakers – Düsseldorf 2018

 Nikolai is a mechanical engineer and holds a MBA degree.

-Nikolai Zaepernick is speaker of the following sessions:
+Nikolai Zaepernick is speaker of the following session: